Gilgames000/nos-damage/README.md

 - Damage calculator (normal/crit/soft/softcrit/average)
 - Editor to handily create and manage your attackers/defenders

-There also an sp build optimizer that at the moment is only available through command line interface.
-It will take the stats of the character you input as attacker and brute-force against one or more defenders to find the build with the highest (average) damage output.
-You can specify job/up oof your sp and your SLs.
+There is also an sp build optimizer that, at the moment, is only available through command line interface.
+It will take the stats of the character you input as attacker and brute-force through all possible builds against one or more defenders to find the one with the highest (average) damage output.
+You can specify job/up of your sp and your SLs.

 ## Upcoming features
 - SP build damage output optimizer (just needs to be added to the GUI)